 Not only do you have to be constantly formulating new blog posts that meet style guidelines and SEO (Search Engine Optimization) requirements, but you must also always be looking out for ways to promote the content across your various social channels, as well as continually looking for strategies to encourage audience engagement.

 In this article, we’ll walk you through everything you need to know for planning a visual content calendar.

 Why Use a Visual Content Calendar?

-It also allows you to keep everything organized, which is especially useful when there is a team of multiple people working on the same accounts.
-Your visual content calendar will help you track who is working on what, avoid duplicating content, and ensure that everything is posted at the right time, with the right caption, on the correct network, and through the correct account.
+A visual content calendar allows for maximum organization, which is especially useful when there are teams of multiple stakeholders working on the same accounts.
+With a visual content calendar, you can track who is working on what and when, avoid duplicating content, and ensure everything is posted at the right time with the right caption on the correct network and through the correct account.

 Though it may seem like a large undertaking, the process of putting together a visual content calendar is actually rather straightforward and can be broken down into the following seven steps.